- Guide Map

 Guests using an ECV or a wheelchair do not need to transfer to view this show.

 Assistive Listening is available.
 Some Captioning Available in the preshow.
 Ask at Guest Relations.

 Characters aren't usually found at this attraction.
 There are other character "meet and greet" opportunities throughout the Magic Kingdom, however.
 Check your daily Times Guide for exact times and locations.

-Ray's Starlight Cafe, a counter service restaurant, is located nearby
+Cosmic Ray's Starlight Cafe, a counter service restaurant, is located nearby in Tomorrowland.

 There is no shop associated with this attraction.

 Mike Wazowski, the one-eyed monster host of this show, was voiced by comedian Billy Crystal.

 Timekeeper, previously housed in this building closed on February 26, 2006.